tintash/nft-barter/README.md

 - Sender has to be either the taker or maker of this swap
 - Swap should exist

-`
-Note: This is a payable function.
-It transfers the amount taken from maker at the time of initiateFixedSwap or updateSwapValue back to the maker of this swap.
-`

 **isSwapPossible(uint128  swapId)**
 This is a helper function to test if the swap is still valid or not.
 The swap will be stale in case, the owner of any `tokenId` associated with that purticular swap have been updated.
 Criteria to execute this function:
 - Swap should exist

+**withdrawAmount(uint256 amount)**
+This function enables the users to withdraw their amount from NFT-Barter.
+Criteria to execute this function:
+- The amount specified should be less than or equal to the balance `
+Note: This is a payable function.
+It transfers the amount to the caller and updates their balance.
+`

+**checkBalance()**
+This function helps the users to check their balance in NFT-Barter.